rtoy/cmucl/BUILDING.md

    or "compiling up a world", based on the name of the first sub-phase.

-b) Building a new kernel.core file out of the so created files
+1. Building a new kernel.core file out of the so created files

    This process, which is generally called genesis, and which is controlled by src/tools/worldbuild.lisp, uses the newly compiled